|

 road you can only see three storeys (that's all the front section is).

-Now, this is where I show my ignorance of natural things.
+THIS is where I show my ignorance of natural things.
 I have tried to

-I understand that water is not an element that is continually
+find out before and failed.
+I understand that water is not an

-regenerating.
-Mother Nature doesn't take some hydrogen and some oxygen
+element that is continually regenerating.
+Mother Nature doesn't take

-(in a ratio of two parts to one) and mix them together to top up the
+one) and mix them together to top up the

 below for an answer).